 "That (possibly allowing Sanchez to leave for free) is a consequence of what I say, yes, unfortunately.

-Wenger has been adamant over his stance that these players will not be sold but admits you can never say anything with 100% certainty in football.
+Wenger has been adamant over his stance that these players will not be sold but admits you can never say anything with 100 per cent certainty in football.

-“100% never exists in our job.
+"100 per cent never exists, because never in our job never exists.
 I think all the three (Ozil, Sanchez and Oxlade-Chamberlain) will stay.
-I will fight for them to stay.”
+I will fight for them to stay."

 Wenger was speaking ahead of Arsenal's trip to Stoke on Saturday, where Sanchez will again miss out due to an abdominal strain, and said that there had been no headway made on tying the former Barcelona man down to a new contract.